WebAssembly/spec/md-proto/WebAssembly.md

 #### Function Return Execution

-When a *return* is prompted, one value for each [type] in the function signature's return type is popped from the value stack.
+When a *return* is prompted, one value for each return [type] in the function signature in reverse order is popped from the value stack.
 If the function execution was prompted by a call instruction, these values are provided as the call's return value.
 Otherwise, they are provided to the embedding environment.